-With its colonial feel, the cobblestone roads, the colorful market, amazing hiking trails, and outdoor activities, cute cafes, and delicious restaurants, Valle de Bravo should definitely be on your bucket list of the places to visit in Mexico.
+With its colonial feel, cobblestone roads, colorful market, amazing hiking trails, and outdoor activities, cute cafes, and delicious restaurants, Valle de Bravo should definitely be on your bucket list of places to visit in Mexico.
 In this post, you will find out why.

 Valle de Bravo, Mexico is a colonial town situated by the Avandaro Lake at only 2 hours drive from Mexico City and one hour 30 minutes from Toluca Airport.

 Proclaimed Pueblo Magico in 2005, there is indeed a lot of magic in it, and for a reason, it has always been a popular vacation destination for the capital’s affluent upper class.

 But also many wealthy foreigners and movie stars found Valle de Bravo and its surroundings the perfect spot for their occasional getaways.
 Definitely a Mexico Pueblo Magico that you should include among your list of the best places to visit in Mexico.

 If you love to walk around the town and get lost in its flowery narrow lane, it won’t take much to notice the opulent villas scattered around the hills with stunning views over the lake.

 If you happen to pay a visit to the nearby Avandaro and take a walk in the golf club (not on weekends) you will see even more of it.

 After my luxury villas accidental tour, I wasn’t surprised to see Valle de Bravo mentioned in a famous architecture magazine where the pretty town is compared to the Hamptons, the popular getaways for wealthy New Yorkers.

 But Valle de Bravo is not only popular among Mexicans, as it became internationally famous in 2009 for hosting the Paragliding World Championship, with 150 competitors from more than 40 countries.